FreeCAD/FreeCAD-documentation/wiki/Assembly3_Workbench.md

 ### Constraints

 The designer uses constraints to achieve the desired result for the relation of two parts.
 The art is the selection of the right constraints best suited to deal with each problem.
-Each eliminated DOF should in theory only be eliminated once between two objects, but in practice with many CAD tools selected constraints cause over-constraint combinations, often compensated by complex algorithms, sometimes not.
+Each eliminated DOF should in theory only be eliminated once between two objects, but in practice with many CAD tools selected constraints cause over-constrained combinations, often compensated by complex algorithms, sometimes not.
 Assembly3 does use algorithms to detect and compensate over-constraints, but clearly they are not very matured yet.
 So in practice for Assembly3 constraints avoid trouble by being aware of how many degrees of freedom (DOF) have been used and which ones are still to be locked down by constraints.
-No part should have a connection by constraints using more than 6DOF.
+No part should have a connection by constraints using more than 6 DOF.

 :   Note: If the solver meets a combination that can not be solved, it will give an error.
 It is very difficult for the solver to find out what caused the problem, so typically from this error given it will not be clear *where* the problem is.
 In larger assemblies this can lead to complex problem searches.
 Unfortunately there is no easy way to avoid this.
 However, it helps to be fully aware how the system works (.e.g see [Elements](#Elements.md) below), use clear names for all components involved and only ever add additional constraints when the solver solves the current assembly.
-Very helpful to track down a problem is the \"ContexMenu/Deactivate\" function of each Constraint.
+Very helpful to track down a problem is the \"ContexMenu/Deactivate\" function of each constraint.

 Assembly3 Constraints define restrictions in the position or orientation between two [Elements](#Elements.md).
 Some constraints even work with more than two [Elements](#Elements.md).
 An [Elements](#Elements.md) can be a face, a line or edge or a point of a part.
 Generally constraints are defined by selecting the desired [Elements](#Elements.md) and then select the constraint from the Constraints [toolbar](#Toolbars.md).